zhongzachary/soa_exam_fam_l_notes/reading_notes/02_survival_models.md

 where $B > 0$ and $c > 1$.
 It assumes that the force of mortality increases exponentially with age.

-The **Makeham's law**, which is a generalization of Gompertz's law, assumes that
+The **Makeham's law**, which is a generalization of Gompertz' law, assumes that

 $$
   \mu_x = A + Bc^x,